Mysterious Peshna Cave

-So in order for the sisters to communicate King Marko built a castle in the entrance of Peshna Cave for Peshna to live in.
-The sisters would then speak with each other through the echoes from the cave.
+In order for the sisters to communicate, King Marko built a castle in the entrance of Peshna Cave for Peshna to live in.
+The sisters would then able to speak with each other through the echoes from the cave.

 Clamber Over Tumbled Rocks

 Crawl and clamber over huge piles of rocks and you will be taken further up into the cave.
-Once you reach the top and look back you can really appreciate the true size of the gaping entrance hole.
+Once you reach the top and look back you can really appreciate the true size of the gaping entrance.